 How To Treat Sun Rash?

 Usually, sun allergy rashes go away after a few days.
-According to Dr. Haley, “Common treatments for sun rash may include applying a cold compress, using hydrocortisone cream, or taking an anti-inflammatory medication such as ibuprofen.”
+According to Dr. Haley, “Common treatments for sun rash may include applying a cold compress, using hydrocortisone cream, or taking an anti-inflammatory medication such as cetirizine”

 1. Over-The-Counter Products